 Experimental structures and sequences

-We begin by a brief overview of the test proteins.
-3D structures are shown in Fig. 1A; for clarity, only four of the eight proteins are shown.
-14 core residues (highlighted by their Cβ atoms, shown as spheres) superimpose well between structures; loops and chain termini display large deviations, and the Tiam1 α2 helix is rotated slightly outwards compared to the other three structures.
+3D structures of the test proteins are shown in Fig. 1A; for clarity, only four of the eight proteins are shown.
+14 core residues, identified visually (and highlighted by their Cβ atoms, shown as spheres) superimpose well between structures; loops and chain termini display large deviations, and the Tiam1 α2 helix is rotated slightly outwards compared to the other three structures.
 Fig. 1B illustrates the similarity between all eight domains, measured by the rms deviation between structurally-aligned Cα atoms.
 Structure pairs with rms deviations of 1 Å or less and 60 aligned residues or more are linked; 2BYG (DLG2) forms the center of the group, with five links; Cask is not quite linked to 1IHJ (rms deviation of 1.3 Å over 63 residues) and Tiam1 is isolated.
 Sequence identities are also shown, including those between Tiam1 and its closest homologs.
 Overall, six proteins form a tight group, with deviations of 1 Å or less, while Cask and Tiam1 are further away.
 The Tiam1/Cask sequence identity is 33%; their structural deviation is 1.7 Å based on a 42-residue alignment.

 Sequence conservation within our eight proteins and a subset of the Pfam seed alignment (half) is shown in Fig. 2.
 The 14 positions we use to define the hydrophobic core are highly, though not totally conserved within the Pfam seed alignment.
 Arg, Lys and Gln appear at some of the positions, since in a small PDZ protein, the long hydrophobic portion of these sidechains can be buried in the core while still allowing the polar tip of the sidechain to be exposed to solvent.
-Small amounts of Asp, and Glu also appear, in places where the sequence alignment may not reflect closely the 3D sidechain superposition (or lack thereof).
+A few Asp and Glu residues also appear, in places where the sequence alignment may not reflect closely the 3D sidechain superposition.

 Optimizing the unfolded state model